easyparcel/OpenAPI/source/includes/2026-06/_quotation.md

 seller_payable_amount | string | The portion of `total_amount` that is actually payable to EasyParcel.
 For a normal courier this equals the full price (`total_amount`).
 For a BYOC courier it is the BYOC platform charge plus its tax (`byoc_charges` + `byoc_charges_tax`); the courier's own shipping cost (`shipment_price`) is excluded because it is billed directly to the account's own courier account. byoc_charges | string | BYOC rates only.
 EasyParcel's BYOC platform charge for this shipment. byoc_charges_tax | string | BYOC rates only.
-Tax on the BYOC platform charge.
+Tax on the BYOC platform charge. auto_apply_coupon | boolean | Whether auto apply coupon during quotation is on auto_apply_coupon_payment | boolean | Whether auto apply coupon during payment is on coupon_discount | string | Amount of discount if coupon auto apply is on before_coupon | object | Original pricing details before coupon applied coupon_discount_breakdown | object | breakdown of the coupon discounts coupon_codes | array | List of coupon codes used if coupon auto apply is on coupons | object | List of coupon used with the details if coupon auto apply is on

 ### Service Tags